Portfolio

 This voltage regulator was designed to provide power conditioning, protection, state-of-charge monitoring, and a user interface for a consumer magnesium-air fuel cell product.
 Ionocom worked closely with the client on all aspects of the product's electrical design, and also worked with the mechanical and industrial designers on integration.

-This board monitors pressure sensors in an industrial HVAC setting, providing a user display and outputs (voltage and 4-20mA) for remote monitoring.
-The design is more configurable and provides improved accuracy and robustness compared with the client's previous product.
+This board monitored pressure sensors in an industrial HVAC setting, providing a user display and outputs (voltage and 4-20mA) for remote monitoring.
+The design was more configurable and provided improved accuracy and robustness compared with the client's previous product.

-This microprocessor controlled data storage module was developed in just six weeks to assist a client in meeting their very aggressive project timescale.
+This microprocessor controlled data storage module was developed in just six weeks.
 The project included high-speed digital PCB layout; assembly of prototypes using Ionocom's surface mount assembly and microscopic inspection facilities; and temperature testing in Ionocom's environmental chamber.
 Ionocom also wrote engineering test firmware and designed an engineering test jig.

 Industrial and Military - Batteries